-Alliance carriers typically support requests for immunity by downplaying competitive concerns and highlighting the public benefits that are required to justify immunized coordination.21 These arguments generally cover three areas.
+Alliance carriers typically support requests for immunity by downplaying competitive concerns and highlighting the public benefits that are required to justify immunized coordination.
+These arguments generally cover three areas.
 One is the claim that immunity does not eliminate competition.
-Carriers argue that immunized coordination is not equivalent to the loss of a competitor, because both partners generally continue to serve overlap routes.22 Because of this, fares are allegedly lower and capacity at alliance hubs expands.
+Carriers argue that immunized coordination is not equivalent to the loss of a competitor, because both partners generally continue to serve overlap routes.
+Because of this, fares are allegedly lower and capacity at alliance hubs expands.

 A second argument for immunity is that it creates significant, countervailing public benefits.
 For example, applicants assert that immunity benefits passengers by integrating itineraries on connecting (e.g., one-stop) routes.
-They maintain that this enhances competition in behindhttp://govinfo.library.unt.edu/amc/report_recommendation/amc_final_report.pdf.
-The AMC went on to explain that the courts should "construe all immunities and exemptions from the antitrust laws narrowly."
-Id. at 337.
+They maintain that this enhances competition in behind-